Last updated on

 A general contractor will review construction plans to determine the necessary materials, contact suppliers, and place orders.

 To be successful in this position, it is important to build relationships with suppliers and stay on top of trends in the construction industry, so they can remain prepared for any job.

-For every new job, it is the general contractor’s responsibility to ensure they have the necessary equipment.
-By evaluating the requirements for a project, a contractor can determine what equipment they need to get the job done.
+For every new job, it is the general contractor’s responsibility to ensure the necessary equipment is available.
+This might involve purchasing, renting, or leasing new or used machinery.
+By evaluating the project’s requirements, a contractor can determine the equipment and time needed to get the job done.